-Students will report to their 1st hour class at 8:15 A.M.
-The tardy bell will ring at 8:15 and attendance will be taken.
-Announcements will be read at the beginning of 3rd hour.
-Students entering homeroom after 8:15 must have a pass from the office.
+Students, who are not finishing up breakfast, will report to their 1st hour class at 8:15 A.M.
+The tardy bell will ring at 8:25 A.M. and attendance will be taken.
+Announcements will be read at the beginning of 1st hour.
+Students entering their homeroom after 8:25 A.M. must have a pass from the office.
 Attendance will be taken during the day to monitor student attendance.
 Attendance will be posted on-line by teachers at the beginning of each period.